1998 Auckland power crisis

-The 1998 Auckland power crisis was a five-week-long power outage affecting the central city of Auckland, New Zealand from 19 February to 27 March 1998.
+The 1998 Auckland power crisis was a five-week-long power outage affecting the central city of Auckland, New Zealand, from 19 February to 27 March 1998.
 A 1998 ministerial inquiry criticised both the Auckland Electric Power Board and its privatised successor, which had halved its staff after taking over in October 1993.
 The report blamed risk and asset management and contingency planning, but said reviews of the electricity network were in accordance with industry practice.
-However, Mercury Energy’s Board had known for 5 years of a potential failure of the power cables, but, instead of also replacing them, took the cost-saving risk of only building a replacement tunnel, which wasn't ready in time.
+However, Mercury Energy's Board had known for 5 years of a potential failure of the power cables, but, instead of also replacing them, they took the cost-saving risk of only building a replacement tunnel, which wasn't ready in time.
 The inquiry report also said, "Internal expertise in 110 kV assets was not maintained at a sufficient level".

 At the time, almost all of Auckland's central business district was supplied with electricity by Mercury Energy Limited via four 110 kV power cables from the national grid at Transpower's Penrose substation, with two cables each connecting to two central city substations at Liverpool Street and Quay Street.
 The two cables connecting to Quay Street were 40-year-old gas-insulated cables that were past their replacement date.
 One of the Quay Street cables failed on 20 January, possibly due to the unusually hot and dry conditions, although this did not warrant a crisis as the three remaining cables could still supply the central city.
 The second Quay street cable failed on 9 February, leaving only the Liverpool Street cables supplying the city.
 Due to the increased load from the failure of the first cables, these remaining two cables failed on 19 and 20 February, leaving the entire central city supplied by a single 22 kV cable from Kingsland, resulting in about 20 city blocks (except parts of a few streets) losing all power.